-14. HOW MUCH INTER-EST IS PAID BY DEPOSIT INSURANCE IF THE INTERESTS DUE UNDER THE DEPOSIT CONTRACT HAVE NOT BEEN CREDITED YET?
+14. HOW MUCH INTER-EST IS PAID BY DEPOSIT INSURANCE IF THE IN-TERESTS DUE UNDER THE DEPOSIT CON-TRACT HAVE NOT BEEN CREDITED YET?

-In addition to the principal, NDIF also pays any contractual interest accrued up to the date preceding the compensation start date (see Section 19) to the depositors.
+In addition to the principal, NDIF also pays any contractual interest accrued up to the previous day of start date (see Section 19) to the depositors.
 Please be reminded that the upper coverage limit cannot be exceeded, not even with interests added.
 NDIF will not pay interest on deposits after the starting date of payouts.
-However this will not be detrimental to the clients receiving compensation, since compensation will be paid within 10 working days from 2021 on, except in a few cases5.
+However this will not be detrimental to the clients receiving compensation, since compensation will be paid within 15 working days from 2019 on, except in a few cases.

-5 The deadline for payment can be longer if the depositor is under guardianship, his eligibility is uncertain, the deposit is subject to legal dispute, a higher compensation limit is applicable to the deposit, or the deposit was placed in a foreign branch of a Hungarian bank.
+&lt;sup>3 The deadline for payment can be longer if the depositor is under guardianship, his eligibility is uncertain, the deposit is subject to legal dispute, a higher compensation limit is applicable to the deposit, or the deposit was placed in a foreign branch of a Hungarian bank.